Rouen-NLP/final-lab-RassimAB/RAPPORT.md

   ### MLP classifier

   - The MLP classifier have been trained and tested with also the BoW representation while it's the representation that fits the best for these data.
-For the hyperparameters
+For the hyperparameters we've done the same approach as before to get the best